cyrildever/crumbl-exe/README.md

 # crumbl-exe
-Executable for secure data storage with trusted third-parties
+_Executable for secure data storage with trusted third-parties_

+As of the latest version, the library only processes one crumbl at a time.